-Sharon Gilchrist and John Reischman were recently at the Freight and Salvage Coffeehouse in Berkeley, California, as part of Peghead Nation banjo instructor Bill Evans' California Banjo Extravaganza concert.
-Before the concert, Sharon and John played a rousing mandolin duet of “The Road to Malvern” in the Freight's lobby.
+Sharon Gilchrist and John Reischman were at the Freight and Salvage Coffeehouse in Berkeley, California, last year, and before their concert with Bill Evans' California Banjo Extravaganza, they played a rousing mandolin duet of “The Road to Malvern” in the Freight's lobby.

-Sharon, John, and Peghead Nation co-founder Scott Nygaard recorded this tune for their new album, The Harmonic Tone Revealers, which was released a few months ago.
+Sharon, John, and Peghead Nation co-founder Scott Nygaard recorded this tune for their album, The Harmonic Tone Revealers.
 “The Road to Malvern” was written by fiddler Jim Childress, who named the tune after the town in Arkansas where his wife was raised.

-We're thrilled that John Reischman will be joining the Peghead Nation mandolin teaching staff in early 2017, with a course that will focus on his original tunes as well as some of his favorite old-time, new acoustic, and roots tunes.
+John Reischman joined the Peghead Nation mandolin teaching staff in early 2017, with a course that focuses on his original tunes as well as some of his favorite old-time, new acoustic, and roots tunes.
 John is one of the most well-respected mandolin players around, tours extensively with his band the Jaybirds, and teaches at many of the most popular workshops and camps offered in the US and Canada.

 Comments and Discussion

 Sharon is playing her Stephen Gilchrist (no relation) F5 mandolin.
 You can see a video of her talking about that mandolin here on Peghead Nation:

 Leave a Reply